O-keita/linear_regression_model/README.md

 - **Performance Index** - The final outcome representing academic success.

 ## Data Richness
-- **Volume**: The dataset contains sufficient records to analyze academic performance trends.
+- **Volume**: The dataset contains sufficient records of 10000 entries(Rows) with 6 Columns to analyze academic performance trends.
 - **Variety**: It captures diverse factors, including behavioral and academic influences, ensuring a holistic view of student performance.

 ## Visualizations